rajkumarraibis/RajStudy/Interview_Prep/cosonova/data_modeling.md

 ### 🔹 Why It’s Valuable (for cosnova)

-1. **Audit Trail** → full history of product, pricing, campaigns (important in retail).
+1. **Audit Trail** → e.g., track historical campaign targeting or subscription changes.
-2. **Schema Evolution** → new attributes can be added without disrupting existing model.
+2. **Schema Evolution** → add new campaign types or user attributes without redesign.
-3. **Traceability** → lineage from Bronze → Silver → Gold with Unity Catalog.
+3. **Traceability** → full lineage from raw user events → DV layer → KPI dashboards.
-4. **Data Quality** → embedded validations with Great Expectations.
+4. **Data Quality** → validated via Great Expectations before business consumption.
-5. **Reliable Deployments** → CI/CD pipelines reduced manual errors.
+5. **Governance** → Unity Catalog controlled access and provided lineage.

 👉 **Interview Soundbite:**
-*"At Freeletics, we used DV 2.0 in the Silver layer with Delta Lake CDC and Unity Catalog for governance.
-On top, we built Gold layer Star Schema marts for analysts.
-This gave us auditability, history, and simple business views — exactly the balance cosnova needs for scaling analytics and AI."*
+*"At Freeletics, we applied DV 2.0 in the Silver layer with Unity Catalog for governance and Great Expectations for quality checks.
+On top, we exposed Gold layer Star Schema marts — e.g., Fact_SubscriptionEvents with Dim_User and Dim_Subscription — which powered churn prediction and campaign ROI dashboards.
+This balance of auditability and simplicity is exactly what I see cosnova needing for products, prices, and campaigns."*

 ---